idelchi/go-next-tag/README.md

     --version: Show the version information of go-next-tag.
     --token: Access token to authenticate to the git server.
 Defaults to GO_NEXT_TAG_TOKEN environment variable.
+    --dry: Dry run mode.
+Do not perform any git operations.
+Default is false.
     --user-name: Username for git operations.
 Defaults to GO_NEXT_TAG_USER_NAME environment variable.
     --user-email: Email for git operations.
 Defaults to GO_NEXT_TAG_USER_EMAIL environment variable.
     --bump: Bump the next tag.
 Possible values: patch, minor, major, none.
 Default is 'patch'.
-    --push: Push the tag to the remote repository.
-Default is false.
     --format: The format of the tag.
 Possible values: majorminor, semver.
 Default is 'majorminor'.
     --prefix: The prefix to use for the tag.
 Default is 'v'.